hive-engine/steemsmartcontracts-wiki/Database-API.md

   let results = users.find({ 'name': 'Dan' });

   if (results.length > 0) {
-    // do something we the results
+    // do something with the results
   }
 }
 ```

  ## 5.  update a record in a table
-Similarly to MongoDB, to update a record we will be using:
+Similarly to MongoDB, to update a record, we will be using:

   `update(record: object)`